When it comes to EMF-emitting technology like cell phones, WiFi, and smart meters, a lot of people ask, ‘What is a safe distance?’

 The answer is that every inch matters when it comes to using your devices more safely.
-This is because the power of EMF radiation weakens with distance.
+This is because the "Power" in a scientific context refers to the rate at which work is done or energy is transferred.
+In simpler terms, it's how fast something is using energy.
+For example,...
+More of EMF "Radiation" in the context of Electromagnetic Fields (EMF) refers to the process by which energy is emitted and transmitted through space or a material medium in the form of electromagnetic...
+More weakens with distance.
 Exponentially.
-It has to do with something called the inverse square law.
+It has to do with something called the inverse-square law.

-EMF-emitting technology like phones and laptops emit significant amounts of radiation at levels that can potentially cause negative health effects – like decreased fertility, toasted skin syndrome, mild burns and even cancer.
+EMF-emitting technology like phones and laptops emit significant amounts of radiation at levels that can potentially cause adverse health effects – like decreased fertility, toasted skin syndrome, mild burns, and even cancer.

 Putting inches between your devices and your body will reduce health risks.
 If you double the distance between you and the source of EMF, you’ll cut the power of your exposure by 75%!

 Here — take a look at what an exponential decline looks like.

 That’s a lot, right?

 Even a few millimeters makes a massive difference in the power of your exposure.
 That’s why even Apple states in the manual not to put your iPhone in your pocket.

 Unlike landline telephones, cell phones are designed to make instant communication possible anytime, anywhere.
 This normalized the act of carrying cell phones inside pockets and bras.

 But do you know that Apple’s safety guidelines warn against carrying cell phones this close to your body?